Hi there!

 So, let's get on with this, the installation of the floor - All hired-out work →

-So, creating a big walk-in shower WITH a floor-level shower, no divisions, and no tripping blocks between the bathroom floor and the shower would be one of the biggest changes this bathroom will take.
+The biggest challenge for this bathroom is creating a big walk-in shower with a floor-level shower (no divisions and no tripping blocks between the bathroom floor and the shower).

 The idea was to create a sleeker room with less clutter and a spacious design.
 Oh, and it will be easier to use now that we're getting older. 😉